bediger4000/lru-cache/README.md

 Defining an interface (I'm doing this in Go) for the keys lets me ignore the key type until I need a key of some particular type, `int` or `string` or whatever.
+The algorithm for searching a hash chain can compare hash values until it finds a numerically-equal hash value, then call the `LRUItem.Equals` method to do an actual comparison.

+I used the same named type `LRUItem` for both key and data.
+I'm not sure this is a good idea, but for the time being, it works.

 Is the LRU cache used by multiple threads?
 Nothing in the problem statement about that,